 Let’s start with the most abrasive way to remove the rust from your cast iron grill grates – salt paste.
 To do this, you should make a thick paste from combining kosher salt and water.
 Now with a wire brush (most commonly known as steel wool), scrub away the rust while gently applying the mixture of kosher salt and water.
 Repeat the process until the result is satisfactory.
 I found some other uses for salt paste (here) when I was researching this.

 Baking Soda Paste

 Another way to clean rust off your cast iron grill grates is through baking soda paste.
 Apply the baking soda paste into the area where rust is present and allow it to sit for about a few hours.
 Once done, start scrubbing away at the rust.

 There are so many benefits that vinegar can bring – lo and behold, why not use it to clean up your cast iron grill too.
 In this procedure, take your vinegar and rub it on the rust-covered area of your grill.
 Let it sit for a few minutes, and once the vinegar starts to dissolve, get your wire brush and clean the rust until it’s completely removed.

 Cast iron grill grates are very durable and have a high tolerance when it comes to heat.
 If you own one then you know that heat is applied evenly to the cooking surface of the grill.
 While cast iron grill grates can withstand a lot of things, one thing it doesn’t like is water.
 Water creates rust, and rust destroys iron.

 When thinking of cleaning your cast iron grill grates, be sure to keep in mind a few things.
 Below, you’ll see a detailed process on how to properly clean them.

-- If food is left on the grates, make sure to burn it off before cleaning your cast iron grill grates
+- Make sure to burn off any leftover food before cleaning your cast iron grill grates

 - After burning the food left on the grates, make sure to let the grates cool off